daniloster/ng-react-integration/README.md

         * Thus, it is important capture the parent context path in
         * order to define relative paths.
         *
-        * Even if you are not using a route management, this code
+        * Even if you are not using a route manager, this code
-        * manages well the capture of parent route.
+        * handles well the capture of parent context path.
         *
         * Expected result for non-managed-routes: ''
         * Expected result for managed-routes: <the-correct-parent-url>